 We reviewed our top two choices in the crowdfunding real estate place in an earlier post.
 The two funds considered were Fundrise and DiversyFund.
-Both of these funds offer investors a way to invest in quality real estate with a minimum investment of $500.00.
+These funds offer investors a way to invest in quality real estate with a minimum investment of $500.00.

 If you're looking to invest in real estate for growth, DiveryFund is the clear choice in my view.
 Here is a summary of the reasons.

 - No platform fees – Management and administrative expenses eat away at returns.
 There are no platform fees in the DiversyFund Growth Fund.

 - Vertically integrated – Being vertically integrated means they do everything in-house.
 They don't pay brokers, developers, or contractors.
 They manage the properties themselves.
 This keeps costs down.

 - Multi-family properties – They only buy multi-family properties like apartments, condos, and townhouses.
 They look for properties that need some work and have high occupancy rates, so cash flow is good.
 They make improvements to them to increase the rent for new tenants and when leases renew.
 Improved properties mean better cash flow.
 Better cash flow leads to a higher selling price.